graylog-labs/graylog2-puppet/README.md

 [![Build Status](https://travis-ci.org/Graylog2/graylog2-puppet.png)](https://travis-ci.org/Graylog2/graylog2-puppet)

+## WARNING

 **This module only supports Graylog 1.x!**

-We started a new Puppet module for Graylog 2.0 over at https://github.com/Graylog2/puppet-graylog!
-This one will be deprecated soon.
+We started a new Puppet module for Graylog 2.0 over at: https://forge.puppet.com/graylog/graylog This one will be deprecated soon.